sai1919-git/DevOps-Portfolio/README.md

 AWS ECR

 ### ✅ What I Did
--Created a Python Flask web application
+- Created a Python Flask web application

--Containerized the application using Docker
+- Containerized the application using Docker

--Installed and configured Jenkins on AWS EC2
+- Installed and configured Jenkins on AWS EC2
--Added AWS credentials securely in Jenkins
+- Added AWS credentials securely in Jenkins
--Wrote a Declarative Jenkinsfile for CI
+- Wrote a Declarative Jenkinsfile for CI
--Integrated GitHub repository with Jenkins
+- Integrated GitHub repository with Jenkins
--Automated Docker image build, tag, and push to AWS ECR -Verified the pushed images in AWS ECR
+- Automated Docker image build, tag, and push to AWS ECR
+- Verified the pushed images in AWS ECR

 ### ⚙️ Jenkins Pipeline Flow
-1.Jenkins pulls the latest code from GitHub
+1. Jenkins pulls the latest code from GitHub
-2.Docker image is built from the Dockerfile
+2. Docker image is built from the Dockerfile
-3.Jenkins logs in securely to AWS ECR using credentials 4.Docker image is tagged with the build number 5.Docker image is pushed to the AWS ECR repository
+3. Jenkins logs in securely to AWS ECR using credentials
+4. Docker image is tagged with the build number
+5. Docker image is pushed to the AWS ECR repository

 ### 🐳 Docker Commands Used